-- Owned units: The Company has 7 units of its own in Brazil (Large Enterprise, Public Sector, Belo Horizonte, Rio de Janeiro, Recife, Sao Paulo and Rio Grande do Sul) and in the international market it has units in Argentina, Colombia, the United States of America, and Mexico. - Franchises: our Company has 44 franchised territories in Brazil serviced by 12 consolidating units that, added to its own units, cover the entire Brazilian territory and meet the specific demands of each company in different regions of the country.
+- Owned units: The Company has 6 units of its own in Brazil (Large Enterprise, Public Sector, Belo Horizonte, Rio de Janeiro, Recife and Sao Paulo) and in the international market it has units in Argentina, Colombia, the United States of America, and Mexico. - Franchises: our Company has 47 franchised territories in Brazil serviced by 14 consolidating units that, added to its own units, cover the entire Brazilian territory and meet the specific demands of each company in different regions of the country.
 The company also has several channels in Latin America.